OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 4. property $$\mathcal{M}$$ is met and one of the floor 6 elites is the "burning" elite.
 4. Events: Winged Statue (-7 HP for 1 removal), Scrap Ooze (5 or 6 hits for Tea Set), Wheel Gremlin (always gives 1 removal), and combat.

 While I believe this seed is unwinnable due to the damage that must be taken to obtain additional damage, proving it would require fully simulating several combats.

+It became clear to me that in order to find a suitable seed, I would need to also force the player to fight a buffed Lagavulin on floor 6.
+Originally, the map constraint $$\mathcal{M}$$ allows only 1 in $$~15,000$$ seeds through.
+For a forced burning elite with no shops or rest sites beforehand ($$\mathcal{M}*$$), only 1 in every $$~225,000$$ seeds passes through.

 After 10 trillions seeds searched, it was time for a new approach.

 ### the GPU seed farm